 Even in cases where a defendant’s violations were willful and substantial, the role of the attorney is crucial in persuading a judge to show leniency.
 The willful and substantial framework covers a wide range of possible actions.
 The defendant that skipped a couple hearings with their probation officer might have a better shot at leniency than the one that immediately began associating with known criminals.

-If you or someone you love needs help, call us today at (904) 701-0591 or contact us online to set up an initial consultation.
+If you still have questions about how to beat a probation violation, call us today at (904) 701-0591 or contact us online to set up an initial consultation.